-- Summarize the process of certification required for entry level employment as Addiction Treatment Counselors, and the career ladder opportunities open to them with further education. - Acquire sufficient hours of experience in the twelve core counseling functions as required by California certification agencies in the context of a field work placement. - Demonstrate communication skills (verbal, non-verbal, and written) the ensure that they can work effectively with clients and other professionals in diverse communities. - Illustrate respect and inclusivity with people form diverse backgrounds and communities, including, but not limited to, cultural elements, gender, race and ethnicity, sexual orientation/ identification, religion, ability/disability, and socio-economic. - Explain and demonstrate ethical behavior in a variety of challenging and diverse environments and situations. - Demonstrate skills and abilities and appropriately apply knowledge to chemical dependency counseling settings and situations.
+- 1. Summarize the process of certification required for entry level employment as Addiction Treatment Counselors, and the career ladder opportunities open to them with further education. - 2.
+Acquire sufficient hours of experience in the twelve core counseling functions as required by California certification agencies in the context of a field work placement. - 3.
+Demonstrate communication skills (verbal, non-verbal, and written) the ensure that they can work effectively with clients and other professionals in diverse communities. - Illustrate respect and inclusivity with people form diverse backgrounds and communities, including, but not limited to, cultural elements, gender, race and ethnicity, sexual orientation/ identification, religion, ability/disability, and socio-economic. - 5.
+Explain and demonstrate ethical behavior in a variety of challenging and diverse environments and situations. - Demonstrate skills and abilities and appropriately apply knowledge to chemical dependency counseling settings and situations.

-REQUIRE D COURSES UNITS
+REQUIRE O COURSES UNITS

 HUSEV 11 Working with Diverse Communities 3

 HUSEV 20 Introduction to Chemical Dependency Studies 3

 HUSEV 21 Introduction to Physiological and

 Psychological Effects of Drug Abuse 3

-HUEV 22 Development and Progression of Addictive Patterns of Beha avior 3
+HUSEV 22 Introduction to the Development and Progression

+of Addictive Patterns of Behavior 3

-HUSEV 23 Legal and Ethical Aspects of Human Services.
-3
+HUSEV 23 Legal and Ethical Aspects of Human Services 3

 HUSEV 24 Introduction to Case Management 3

-HUSEV 25 Basic Chemical Dependency Counseling
+HUSEV 25 Basic Chemical Dependency Counseling 3

 HUSEV 28 Skills and Techniques of Group Counseling

 HUSEV 44 Chemical Dependency Internship Seminar 2.5

 HUSEV 45 Supervised Chemical Dependency Internship 3.5-4.5

 Complete one course from the following:

 HUSEV 10 Introduction to Human Services 3

-HUSEV 41 Co-Occurring Disorders
+HUSEV 41 Co-Occurring Disorders 3

-PSYCH 1A General Psychology
+PSYCH 1A General Psychology 3

 SOCIL 1 Introduction to Sociology

-TOTAL U NITS REQUIRED FOR CERTIFICATE 30-31
+TOTAL U NITS REQUIRED FOR CERTIFICATE 33-34